womanonrails/womanonrails.com/_i18n/en/_posts/2024-08-28-res-testing.md

 ## Testing events

 Events are simple objects that, in most cases, hold data without any logic.
 In our case, we don't test the event schema in our tests.
-For event schema validation, we use `Dry::Struct`, and you can learn more about how we do that [here](https://womanonrails.com/smart-adapters-for-res#event-data-type-check).
+For event schema validation, we use `Dry::Struct`, and you can learn more about how we do that <a href="{{ site.baseurl }}/smart-adapters-for-res#event-data-type-check" title="Data type check for events">here</a>.
 We also don't test specific data types.
 Instead, we focus on testing any additional methods added to the event object, such as `primary_source_name`.
 This method returns information about the source of the event.

 ```ruby
 require 'rails_helper'